 While we acknowledge that damage to both consumer and corporate balance sheets could provide headwinds to the idea of a quicker rebound than seen following the GFC, it’s important to note that the US and European banking sectors entered the current downturn with approximately three times more Tier 1 common equity than they had before the GFC.7 Furthermore, the government policy response has been both rapid and enormous in scale.
 These differences should help support the recovery once the global economy is unshackled from containment measures.

-While most of the global economy has been fairly synchronized in the timing of containment measures and the resulting slowdown in economic activity, China’s drastic lockdown in early 2020 and subsequent rebound can be a case study for the shape of the recovery elsewhere.
-Exhibit 9 shows the robust recovery in Chinese economic activity as lockdown measures have been relaxed in recent months, with industrial utilization showing 80%-100% of normal activity.
+While most of the global economy has been fairly synchronised in the timing of containment measures and the resulting slowdown in economic activity, China’s drastic lockdown in early 2020 and subsequent rebound can be a case study for the shape of the recovery elsewhere.
+Exhibit 9 shows the robust recovery in Chinese economic activity as lockdown measures have been relaxed in recent months, with industrial utilisation showing 80%-100% of normal activity.

 Exhibit 9: China’s Recovery as a Case Study